On Tuesday 20th November 2012, John McDonnell MP presented a Bill to

 Home

 There are over 10 million disabled people in the UK.
-Yet there are only a handful of MPs with a disclosed disability.
+Yet there are only a handful of MPs who have declared that they are disabled.

-Disability Politics UK is campaigning to get the law changed to enable Members of Parliament to job share – a crucial step in addressing the under-representation of disabled people in public and political life.
+Disability Politics UK is campaigning to get the law changed to enable Members of Parliament to job share – a crucial step in addressing the under-

 Supporters